ziggy6792/ziggy6792.github.io/content/projects/alpaca-cup/index.md

 ## Impact

-See Alpaca Cup in action at the 2023 Embily Open Waterboarding Competition Live steam.
+See Alpaca Cup in action at the 2023 Embily Open Wakeboarding Competition Live steam.

 {{< youtube cnMjZtYj6us >}}